Roots and Radishes

 • A whole chicken - We'll make our own simple broth easily by simmering a whole chicken.

-• Water - For simmering our fresh chicken.
+• Water - For simmering fresh chicken for a homemade broth.

 • Onion, garlic, celery, carrots